-We are committed to providing the best, and safest, possible care for our patients.
-As part of this progress we are looking to improve the way we communicate with GPs, and build stronger links with our colleagues in primary care.
+To make sure we provide the best and safest possible care for our patients, we want to improve the way we communicate with our GPs, and build stronger links with our colleagues in primary care.

 How we prioritise calls

-Each time we receive a call we categorise it into one of three categories according to national ambulance standards.
-Read about our call prioritisation.
+Each time we receive an emergency call we identify it within one of five categories according to national ambulance standards.

 Find out more about the type of ambulance response you should request when you call us – do you need an emergency, urgent or non-urgent response?